f1ac0/SDBox/README.md

 ```
 assign SD0: DISMOUNT
 ```
+replace DISMOUNT with REMOVE on Kickstart 1.3.

 If you care about your Amiga, this is a bad idea to plug or unplug the parallel port while live.

 If you care about the data on the card or the card itself, it might also be a bad idea to plug or unplug it while power is applied.
-I personnaly have done so several times already without problem so far, just dismount the partition before unplugging.
+I personally have done so several times already without problem so far, just dismount the partition before unplugging.